 - In 2010, Purdue’s Building Services Sustainability Program won the award.

-2010–2014: “Tree Campus USA” by the Arbor Day Foundation, awarded to Purdue University (five consecutive years)
+2009–2014: “Tree Campus USA” by the Arbor Day Foundation, awarded to Purdue University (six consecutive years)

 2011: Indiana Governor’s Award for Environmental Excellence, recognizing Indiana’s leaders who have implemented outstanding environmental strategies into their operations and decision-making processes, awarded to Purdue University.